 - Eliminate the things you don’t really need by minimizing consumption of goods.

-- Avoid single-use disposables, e.g. styrofoam cups and containers, plastic bags, plastic utensils.
+- Avoid single-use disposables, e.g. polystyrene foam cups and containers, plastic bags, plastic utensils.

 - Buy products that can be reused or recycled.
 Be creative!
 How can you re-incorporate that item back into another useful life cycle in your life?

-- Avoid buying items that are made of or packaged in non-recyclable or difficult to recycle materials, for example Styrofoam® (a.k.a.
-Expanded Polystyrene).
+- Avoid buying items that are made of or packaged in non-recyclable or difficult to recycle materials, for example expanded polystyrene (EPS, sometimes known as Styrofoam®).
+Instead purchase items made with recycled-content materials and close the loop.

 - Ask your favorite take-out restaurant to use biodegradable containers and utensils.
 Take them home and compost them.